Umutml/Clash-Royale-Like-Multiplayer/README.md

 a popup is given to the user asking if they want to download the 5.4 MB scene over the cloud using the Addressable system.
 The next scene is loaded after receiving input from the other side.
 The game ends when towers and bases are lost, and the next scene is loaded.

-Technologies used:
+--Technologies used--

-Photon Bolt for networking
+-Photon Bolt for networking
-Addressables Cloud Content Delivery
+-Addressables Cloud Content Delivery
-Navmesh AI
+-Navmesh AI
-Scriptable objects for unit stats
+-Scriptable objects for unit stats
-Singleton
+-Singleton
-Dotween
+-Dotween
-Observer Pattern
+-Observer Pattern
-Event based comms.
+-Event based comms.

-Assets
+-Assets

-Polygon Vikings Assetpack
+-Polygon Vikings Assetpack
-Epic Toon Fx
+-Epic Toon Fx
-Gui mobile pro kit
+-Gui mobile pro kit

 It was developed with performance issues in mind, and a combat mechanism was provided using distance check methods without collision.
 I tested it on mobile platforms and provided a multiplayer gameplay.